 The Sarv-e Abarkooh (Abarkuh Cypress) is considered to be one of the oldest trees in the world. its age is estimated to be between 4,000 – 5,000 years.
 According to the Legends, the tree was planted by Zoroaster, an Iranian prophet, or Japheth, the third son of the Noah.

 Kings and rulers used this city both before and after Islam, including Shah Abbas who built numerous caravanserais along with the ways in this region for the travelers to rest.

 During the Abbasids and the Buyids, the city was quite prosperous and successful.
 The reason is the location of this town on the main route of caravans coming from the major cities mentioned above.
 Besides that, the city was strongly fortified and walled with a citadel in it.

 The town developed under the Seljuks and gained its financial importance under the Ilkhanids.

 Safavid kings showed particular attention to Abarkuh and other cities in central Iran in the 17th century.
 Afghans’ invasion caused a lot of damages to the city in the late 18th century.
 During the Qajars ascending to power and last Zand ruler’s (Lotfali Khan) battle against them, Abarkuh was the object of several military attacks and invasions.

 Abarkuh has a hot and dry climate.
 The climate of this city in general scale has the characteristics of desert cities in Iran’s plateau.

-The main cultivations of Abarkuh are wheat and pistachio.
-The other major products of Abarkuh are grape, apricot, pomegranate.
+The Abarkuh main cultivations are wheat and pistachio.
+The other major products are grape, apricot, pomegranate.